Kfmoi/PiratenBoardGame/logbook.md

 Jan 12th, 2023 --> Made progress on the code
---> Some problems with the understanding of the game, especially the points system --> Completed most of the features and started working on the report
+--> Some problems with the understanding of the game, especially the points system --> Completed most of the features and started working on the report Jan 13th, 2023 --> Completed all the minimal features --> Updated the backlog to associate to players
+--> Worked on making the game two players
+Jan 15th --> Organized the code
+--> Finished the report for week 1